elblasy33/docker-beso/README.md

 <p>

 after reboot

+Navigate to your server hostname / IP address on port 10000 to log in webmin
+username: your root
+password: your pass

 Navigate to your server hostname / IP address on port 9000 and create your admin account for Portainer-CE

 Navigate to your server hostname / IP address on port 81 to setup